Is Repairing a Cheap CNC Mill Worth It?

 Setting up a PC

-Whatever computer you use for UGS should propbably be only for UGS as you don't want a windows update or mailcious website to inturrupt your milling.
-One trick I sometime use for these types of projects is an older laptop running a light weight linux distro (Arch linux, or Ubuntu Server work great).
-That way I can reduce the software down to an absolute minimum basically only running UGS and even increase the priority of UGS with the nice command to run before non essential procesess, effectivly 100% of the cpu is focused on ugs.
-You don't need to do this by any means you can use an old dedicated windows machine if you're less technically skilled with IT as well, but it should have minimal software espically the type that will intrrupt UGS mid way through a milling process.
+Whatever computer you use for UGS should probably be only for UGS as you don't want a Windows update or malicious website to interrupt your milling.
+One trick I sometimes use for these types of projects is an older laptop running a lightweight Linux distro (Arch Linux or Ubuntu Server works great).
+That way I can reduce the software down to an absolute minimum basically only running UGS and even increase the priority of UGS with the nice

 Milling A Sign